radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 .. image:: getting_started_00_01.png

 Note that we capture the return value of `submit_units()` in line 99, which is in fact a list of ComputeUnit instances.
 We use those instances for inspection later on, after we waited for their completion.
 Inspection is also available earlier, but may then yield incomplete results.
 Note that a unit *always* has a state throughout its life span, according to the state model discussed in :ref:`chapter_overview`.

 The code block below shows how to report information about unit state, exit code, and standard output.
-Later, we will :ref:`see <chapter_user_guide_02>` that standard error is handled equivalently):
+Later, we will :ref:`see <chapter_user_guide_02>` that standard error is handled equivalently.

 .. code-block:: python